vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- New: Added `Since` and `All Time` time frame units for the Currency
 - Update: grey out 0:00/0 values in the stats tables
 - New: Enroute field as a new custom type.
 Allows to add enroute/touch-n-goes airfields and show them on the map.
 Distance is recalculated as well.